 - Line two baking trays with baking paper.
 In a large mixing bowl, add butter and sugars and beat with an electric mixer until combined.

 - Add vanilla and egg and beat for a minute or so until combined.
-Sift in flour, baking soda and cocoa powder into the mixture, and mix briefly until a chocolately dough forms.
+Sift in flour, baking soda, cocoa powder and salt, if using, into the mixture, and mix briefly until a chocolately dough forms.

 - If it’s a little dry, add the tablespoon of milk and then stir in the chocolate chunks.
 Place the dough in the fridge and chill for at least 30 minutes.

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Roll the dough (approximately 1.5 tablespoons each) into balls using your hands and place onto the prepared trays.

 - Place in the oven and bake for approximately 10-11 minutes.
 While they’re still warm, place a few extra pieces of chocolate on top of each cookie, then transfer to a wire rack to cool completely.